joalla/discogs_client/docs/source/fetching_data.md

     print(item)
 ```

-Find out more about the available attributes of a `CollectionItemInstance`:
+Find out more about the available attributes of a {class}`.CollectionItemInstance`:

 ```
 print(dir(me.collection_folders[1].releases[123]: